Arkaeriit/ASCnotes/README.md

 make && make install
 ```
 The basic way to use this program are the following:
-*Use `ASCnotes add`       to take a note
++Use `ASCnotes add`       to take a note
-*Use `ASCnotes readF`    to read your notes
++Use `ASCnotes readF`    to read your notes
-*Use `ASCnotes del n`    to delete the n-th note you took
++Use `ASCnotes del n`    to delete the n-th note you took

 To use the program automaticaly, as I intended, there is more option:
-*Use `ASCnotes read `    to read your notes once
++Use `ASCnotes read `    to read your notes once
-*Use `ASCnotes reset`    to be able to read your notes using the read option again
++Use `ASCnotes reset`    to be able to read your notes using the read option again

 To use this progral I put
 ```bash